-Starting from the street, new board-formed concrete retaining walls stabilize the driveway slopes while exposed-aggregate pavers replace the existing asphalt surface.
+Starting from the street, new board-formed concrete retaining walls stabilize the driveway slopes, and exposed-aggregate pavers replace the existing asphalt surface.
 At the entrance to the walkway, weathered steel slabs climb up to the garden, while a cast-in-place concrete and mahogany bench mimics the concrete patterns of the interior fireplace mantels.
 The walkway to the front door, also originally asphalt, was replaced with Indiana limestone inlaid with cedar.

-Vancouver architect Paul Merrick, who worked with Thom on the original house paid the greatest compliment when visiting in 2018, he said how pleased he was that Altius had “finished the house”.
+Vancouver architect Paul Merrick, who worked with Thom on the original house, paid the greatest compliment when visiting in 2018.
+He said how pleased he was that Altius had “finished the house”.

 Working closely with Toronto’s Urban Forestry Department, we worked with the owners to embark on the first private ravine restoration in the City of Toronto.
 This was a ten-year plan involving the complete removal of all invasive species and the reintroduction of hundreds of new plants, representing dozens of native trees species, shrubs and flowers.
 More than two decades later, the thriving biodiversity of this small patch of Toronto ravine remains exemplary–a result that Altius and the owners are very proud of achieving.